guyandtheworld/Snapdiet/README.md

 <br>

 -  [ ] Drop the app drawer, make the notification permanent after the app is installed.
 Everytime I click on the persistent notification to add a food, it dissapears right after.
 Fix it.
 AND DROP THE DRAWER.
+(Claimed by Albin, January 25, 2018)
 <br>